-What is RAS Gateway for Software Defined Networking?
+What is Remote Access Service (RAS) Gateway for Software Defined Networking?

 Applies to: Azure Stack HCI, versions 21H2 and 20H2; Windows Server 2022, Windows Server 2019, Windows Server 2016